What's the best guitar tuner?

-Nowadays, there's a huge range available, from pedals to clip-on headstock units, handhelds and, increasingly, apps for your phone or tablet.
-Here's a brief overview of some of our favourites, starting with TC Electronic.
+Nowadays, there's a huge range available, from pedals to clip-on headstock units, handhelds and, increasingly, free apps for your phone or tablet.
+Here's a brief overview of some of our favourites, spanning electric, acoustic and bass guitars…

 TC Electronic PolyTune 2